 To that end, at TDChristian, we endeavour to treat all members of the school community with respect and dignity.
 We encourage the use of non-violent means to resolve conflict and consistently promote the safety of people in our school.
-Disciplinary measures are applied within a framework of progressive discipline that shifts the focus from one that is punitive to one that is supportive and corrective in nature.
+Disciplinary measures are applied within a framework of progressive discipline that is supportive and corrective in nature.
 Progressive discipline employs a range of consequences that are developmentally appropriate, includes opportunities to learn from mistakes, and focusses on improving behaviour.
 Students need to understand and acknowledge their errors or misbehaviour, ask for forgiveness, and seek to restore relationships or make things right.
 This is the basis of our discipline policy.